baojiao9799/todo-api/APISpec.md

 `404 Bad Request` - Request payload invalid OR status provided not a valid enum value OR invalid dates

-`401 Unauthorized` - Request does not have valid authentication to fetch todos
+`401 Unauthorized` - User/Client is not authenticated

 ### Update a Todo
 ---